wcsoft/shardingsphere-benchmark/README.md

 # What is ShardingSphere Benchmark
 ShardingSphere Benchmark is a performance tool to check its benchmark of core scenarios which are in figure below.
 The amount of benchmark cases is 96, the formula is 3(Scenarios) * 4(Products) * 2(SQL Type) * 4(Rules).

+* Full Route: sql will route to all of physical tables.
+* Range Route: sql will route to parts of physical tables.
+* Single Route: sql will route to only one physical table.

 |       *Scenarios*       |  *Products*           |      *SQL TYPE*        | *Rules*  |
 | ----------------------- | --------------------- | ---------------------- | ------------------------ |